 What does all this mean for the U.S. economy?
 Here's the 101 on tariffs.

 A tariff is basically a tax on something that’s imported.
-In this case, if steel or aluminum that’s produced in another country (like China) is brought into the U.S., whoever imports it will have to pay a tax to get it into the country (10 percent for aluminum and 25 percent for steel).
-Supporters of the president’s tariffs believe that China has been selling products like steel and aluminum for less than the cost of production.
+If steel or aluminum that’s produced in another country is brought into the U.S., whoever imports it will have to pay a tax to get it into the country (10 percent for aluminum and 25 percent for steel).
+Supporters of the president’s earlier proposed tariffs on China believe the country has been selling products like steel and aluminum for less than the cost of production.
 They believe that charging the tariffs will level the playing field.